-Forms, Instructions, and Guidance for Surface Water Monthly Operating Reports (SWMORs)
+Forms, Instructions, and Guidance for Surface Water Monthly Operating Reports (SWMOR)

 Report Versions

-All plants that use membrane to remove pathogens must begin using the SWMOR-ALT (Rev. 10-01-20) by April 1, 2021.
-The first month the SWMOR-ALT (Rev. 10-01-20) is submitted, it must include a completed Membrane Plant SWMOR-ALT (Rev. 10-01-20) First Submittal Certification and Verification Form (TCEQ-20889), stating your facility reported the lowest pressure during each DIT and providing verification data.
+All plants that use membrane to remove pathogens were to have begun using the Combined SWMOR or the SWMOR-ALT (Rev. 10-01-20) by April 1, 2021.
+The first month the Combined or the SWMOR-ALT (Rev. 10-01-20) form is submitted, it must include a completed Membrane Plant SWMOR-ALT (Rev. 10-01-20) First Submittal Certification and Verification Form (TCEQ-20889), stating your facility reported the lowest pressure during each DIT and providing verification data.

 Alternate Technology Definitions